 Design blended learning interactively

-Before the first in-person meeting: Survey
+Before the first in-person session: Survey

-In the middle of your online support: Quiz
+Midway through your online support: Quiz

 At the end of the entire training: Exam and second survey